 The float can be set to return a high resolution P,T,S profile spanning a subsection of the primary binned profile.
 Data is packed and decoded similarly to the binned profile (ID=0x1n, 0x2n, 0x3n).
 The High Resolution profile can return every scan of the CTD (1 Hz) or every other scan (1/2 Hz).
 The data is limited to 1024 values.
-[Note: When the High Resolution data is requested, the averaging of the primary binned profile must be done by the float (not within the CTD).
-Typical SOLO II averging uses every other CTD scan.
+[Note: Typical SOLO II controller averging uses every other CTD scan.
 However if the High Resolution profile includes every scan, the bin averages will also use every scan.
 Thus the averaging of the primary binned profile may differ between the subsection with High Resolution data and all other spans.
+If the Seabird does the binning, this is not an issue (for V2.1 11Dec15 and later).
 High Resolution profile data is decoupled from BinMod and is set to always use 'curvature packing'.